 "If I were a student of one of these programs, where do I go once I complete the program?"

 "Will I ever get to jam with other people?"

 "Where's the MOTIVATION?"

-Now picture a glorious 4000 square foot music facility jam-packed with rehearsal spaces, giant classrooms and even a recording studio...
+Now picture a glorious music facility jam-packed with rehearsal spaces and giant classrooms...